 When I received the salt, (with beautiful labeling, snug in a burlap bag – clearly a great gift) I wanted to taste it with something simple.
 I toasted a piece of bread, spread it with avocado and sprinkled it with a bit of the salt.
 Heaven.
 Just a few crystals elevated the buttery, sweet characteristics of the avocado.
 The slight crunch against the smooth texture was absolutely perfect.

 And although I was happy with this bountiful stuffing when I made it for my latest segment on Twin Cities Live (a Gluten-Free Thanksgiving!), the avocado toast experience pushed me to make it again.

 Just a few bites in, I could tell the difference.
 It brought out even more umami from the brussels sprouts and mushrooms.
 The nuttiness of the millet and chia bread shined through.
 It added depth to the savory herbs, matching their scents that floated out of the oven.
 And a few crystals sprinkled on top were the perfect finishing touch.

 Whether you decide to call it stuffing or dressing and whomever you may be gathering with, I hope you have a wonderful Thanksgiving.
 I’m thankful for you as readers, the friends I’ve met through this beautiful world wide web, and for the farmers who grow us the food that nourishes our body and soul.
 Amen, xo.

-3/4 pound Brussels sprouts, trimmed and cut into quarters
+- 3/4 pound brussels sprouts, trimmed and quartered